V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 CertUtil: -URLCache command completed successfully.
 ```

-You should see both files triggered from your python http server.

 ```bash
 $ python -m http.server 8888
 Serving HTTP on 0.0.0.0 port 8888 (http://0.0.0.0:8888/) ...